 How do I plan a trip to Europe?

-You will need to think about whether you have everything that you need for e.g., is your vehicle road worthy, do you have all of the equipment and everything you would like to take with you in your van, have you got insurance, is your passport valid, do you know the entry requirements for the country/countries that you plan to go to etc …
+You will need to think about whether you have everything that you need for e.g., is your vehicle road worthy, do you have all of the equipment and everything you would like to take with you in your van, have you got travel insurance, is your passport valid, do you know the full multiple entry visa requirements for the country/countries that you plan to go to etc …

 If you are planning to take your dog with you to Europe, then there are extra things you will need to plan and consider.
 We have written a blog post all about taking your dog to Europe to help you – Europe Travel With A Dog – What Do I Need To Know?